7 Pillars of Marketing a Local Business Online

 When I first started writing for The Virginia Gazette in 1998, the Web was a giant mystery.
 Almost 13 years later, it’s still a mystery for most!
-With the emergence of Twitter, Facebook, Yelp, Google, Linkedin, and a host of other sites, getting started with online marketing seems more daunting than ever.
-Yet, as consumers flock to the Web daily to research local products and services, visibility for your business via the Internet literally spells success or failure.
+With the emergence of Twitter, Facebook, Yelp, Google, Linkedin, and a host of other sites, getting started with digital marketing seems more daunting than ever.
+Yet, as consumers flock online daily to research local products and services, visibility for your business via the Internet literally spells success or failure.
 Bottom line: online marketing is NOT optional anymore and you need every one of these 7 pillars to succeed, especially in a local market.

-Pillar #1: A Website You Control
+Pillar #1: A CMS Website You Control

 You must operate with your own website which enables you to make basic changes to it yourself, preferably right through your web browser.
 Waiting for a “webmaster” to update text and pictures does not qualify as a smart use of your time or money.
 WordPress, an open-source (free) publishing platform, makes an excellent choice for managing and organizing virtually any size website.